 Magento clearly enjoys several advantages thanks to streamlined installation and greater community support, but the back end is only half the battle.
 Magento’s user experience (UX) is also considered to be superior, likely due to the fact that it’s owned and overseen by one of the most successful eCommerce sites in history, eBay.

 By contrast, SuiteCommerce was created by a company best known for its back end systems.
 While NetSuite certainly does produce quality software in its own right, there’s a sizeable difference between designing intuitive systems for users and administrators versus those to be used by the general public.

 Already Using SuiteCommerce?

 If you are using SuiteCommerce don’t despair, you can have a great Magento site without leaving Netsuite.
-Magento connects seamlessly with NetSuite to synch inventory, orders, promotions, rewards and customer information.
-We have synched these for numerous clients and they have all seen vast improvements.
+Magento connects seamlessly with NetSuite to sync inventory, orders, promotions, rewards and customer information.
+We have synced these for numerous clients and they have all seen vast improvements.
 We work closely with our partners at Celigo, who make the best Magento-to-NetSuite connector around.